aazahrou/aspirethemes.github.io/_docs/real-wordpress.md

 ### Widgets

-Real theme includes multiple widgets areas.
+The Real theme includes multiple widgets areas.

 Widgets can be added to these areas by navigating to "Appearance > Widgets".